microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

 `vk::khr::CooperativeMatrix`, which will be defined in a header file "vk/khr/cooperative_matrix.h".
 This class will create an object with SPIR-V type `OpTypeCooperativeMatrixKHR`.
-Functions are added that will expose the SPIR-V the operations that take cooperative matrices as operands.
+Functions are added that will expose the SPIR-V operations that take cooperative matrices as operands.
 All functions are defined to match the corresponding operations in the (SPV_KHR_cooperative_matrix)[https://htmlpreview.github.io/?https://github.com/KhronosGroup/SPIRV-Registry/blob/main/extensions/KHR/SPV_KHR_cooperative_matrix.html] extension.